 - 1. All decision making is based on a recognition that Rio Hondo Community College exists to educate students - 2.
 All constituent groups have a vested interest and a role in ensuring that Rio Hondo College fulfills its mission as defined by the legislature, the state Board of Governors, and the Board of Trustees of the Rio Hondo Community College District. - 3.
-Participatory governance is a method of organized and collegial interaction in which faculty, staff, and students participate in thoughtful deliberation and decisionmaking, leading to recommendations made to the Superintendent/President, who represents the administration of the District as an agent of the Board of Trustees.

-- 4. Mutual agreement is the goal to be achieved through active participation and collegial interaction by all constituent groups. - 5.
-The most effective means of developing policies and procedures is to provide opportunity for involvement by the constituent groups affected by the implementation of these policies and procedures. (ref. p.
-5-6 in governance manual)
+Participatory/shared governance is a method of organized and collegial interaction in which faculty, staff, and students participate in thoughtful deliberation and decision-making, leading to recommendations made to the Superintendent/President, who represents the administration of the District as an agent of the Board of Trustees. - 4.
+Mutual agreement is the goal to be achieved through active participation and collegial interaction by all constituent groups. - 5.
+The most effective means of developing policies and procedures is to provide opportunity for involvement by the constituent groups affected by the implementation of these policies and procedures (Ref.
+5.2 Pages 5 And 6 2017 Governance Manual).

-The Planning and Fiscal Council (PFC), as well as the Academic Senate, post their agenda, minutes, and decisions on their respective web pages, which are available to the campus and the community. (ref.
-PFC webpage) Monthly updates on all participatory governance committees that are either sub groups of PFC, or make decisions that affect faculty and staff, are shared on a monthly basis at PFC.
-These updates are captured in the PFC minutes, which are, in turn, available to the campus. (ref.
-PFC minutes sample)
+The Planning and Fiscal Council (PFC), as well as the Academic Senate, post their agenda, minutes, and decisions on their respective web pages, which are available to the campus and the community (Ref.
+5.3 - PFC Webpage).
+Monthly updates on all participatory/shared governance committees that are either sub groups of PFC, or make decisions that affect faculty and staff, are shared on a monthly basis at PFC.
+These updates are captured in the PFC minutes, which are, in turn, available to the campus (Ref.
+5.4 - PFC Minutes Sample).

-These processes are clearly stated in the Board Policies and Administrative Procedures, each of which is reviewed and revised by the above governing bodies during a scheduled six-year cycle, also detailed in the governance manual. (ref.
-BP/AP flow chart.)
+These processes are clearly stated in the Board Policies and Administrative Procedures, each of which is reviewed and revised by the above governing bodies during a scheduled six-year cycle, also detailed in the governance manual.

-To address the recommendation, the College communicates with the campus community on various board and Senate actions in multiple ways.
+To further address the recommendation, the College communicates with the campus community on various board and Senate actions in multiple ways.
 All Board actions are shared by the President's Office with the campus community immediately after each monthly Board meeting.
-An email is sent to all staff, updating them on the decisions made by the Board. (ref.
-Sandy's update).
-In addition, a monthly newsletter from both the President's Office, and one published jointly from the Academic Senate and the faculty union, is shared across the campus. (ref. enewsletter)
+An email is sent to all staff, updating them on the decisions made by the Board (Ref.
+5.5 - President's Office Email Regarding Board Actions).
+In addition, a monthly newsletter from both the President's Office (Ref.
+5.6 - President's Update), and one published jointly from the Academic Senate and the faculty union, is shared across the campus.

 In an effort to reflect upon, and improve, our communication, Rio Hondo administers a Climate Survey on a bi-annual basis to assess how successful the College is in communicating decisions and processes.
+The survey includes sections on governance and communicating within the governance process.
 This campus-wide survey is provided to all constituency groups.
-The results of the survey are analyzed to assess the impact of the disseminated information and feedback helps to improve and enhance the process for the following year.
-Examples of improvement that have emerged from the climate survey are: (Howard- please add and improve this section) Other?
+The results of the survey are analyzed and discussed to assess the impact of the disseminated information and feedback helps to improve and enhance the process for the following year (Ref.
+5.7 - Campus Climate Survey Results PowerPoint).